JetBrains/kotlin-web-site/pages/user-groups/user-group-list.md

 title: "Kotlin User Groups List"
 ---

-# Find KUG near you
+# Find a KUG near you
-## 203 KUGs all over the globe
+## 203 KUGs around the world

 Kotlin User Group or KUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem